genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/test_differential_isoform_expression.png

-In application options, you can find these ones:
+The application has the following options:

-1. **Group samples by** option allows you to apply autogrouping, i.e. when the application helps you to group your samples according to experimental factor indicated in metainfo for the samples (e.g. disease, tissue, sex, cell type, cell line, treatment, etc.). (default: None)
+1. The "**Group samples by**" option allows you to apply autogrouping, i.e. when the application helps you to group your samples according to experimental factor indicated in metainfo for the samples (e.g. disease, tissue, sex, cell type, cell line, treatment, etc.). (default: None)